Minimal simplicial degree $d$ self-maps of $\mathbb{S}^{n-1}\times \mathbb{S}^1$: Introduction

 \section{Introduction}

 The notion of the degree of a map between orientable manifolds, which goes back to the study of Brouwer \cite{Brower1911}, is a powerful invariant that bridges various areas of topology, geometry, and mathematical physics.
 It provides deep insights into the structure and behavior of manifolds and the maps between them.
-Just like with surfaces, the degree helps classify continuous maps between manifolds up to homotopy.
-Maps with the same degree can often be continuously deformed into each other.
 For orientable manifolds, the degree indicates whether the map preserves or reverses orientation.
 A positive degree signifies orientation preservation, while a negative degree signifies orientation reversal.
 In mathematical physics, the degree can represent quantities such as the winding number, topological charge, or the flux of a field through a manifold.
 These quantities often have physical interpretations, such as in the study of solitons and instantons.

 Extensive research has been conducted on the degree of maps between two orientable topological spaces, with most studies focusing on the smooth structure of these spaces.
-In \cite{o53}, the concept of degree maps is used to address the homotopy classification problem for maps of a manifold \(M^n\) into a manifold \(Q^n\) where \(\pi_r(Q^n) = 0\) for \(1 < r < n\).
-Epstein \cite{Epstein} considered a notion of Absolute degree from a perspective of the number of inverse images of individual points and their small neighborhoods under a proper map compatible with boundaries.
-A remarkable work on simplicial maps from an orientable \(n\)-pseudomanifold into \(\mathbb{S}^m\) with the octahedral triangulation can be found in \cite{f67}.
-Several technical results regarding degree \(d\) simplicial maps in dimensions two and three are discussed in \cite{B79}.
-Recently, in \cite{R24}, the author shows that there does not exist a degree \(d\) self-map of an orientable surface of genus greater than one for \(d \geq 1\).
-In this article, we focus on the degree of maps in the PL (piecewise-linear) category.
-Specifically, considering the simplicial cell complex structures, we define a concept of the degree of maps between two closed orientable PL $n$-manifolds.
+In \cite{o53}, the concept of degree maps is used to address the homotopy classification problem for maps of a manifold $M^n$ into a manifold $Q^n$ where $\pi_r(Q^n) = 0$ for $1 < r < n$.
+Epstein \cite{Epstein} considered a notion of absolute degree from a perspective of the number of inverse images of individual points and their small neighborhoods under a proper map compatible with boundaries.
+A remarkable work on simplicial maps from an orientable $n$-pseudomanifold into $\mathbb{S}^m$ with the octahedral triangulation can be found in \cite{f67}.
+Several technical results regarding degree $d$ simplicial maps in dimensions two and three are discussed in \cite{B79}.
+It follows from the works \cite{Gromov1982, R24} that there does not exist a degree $d$ self-map of an orientable surface of genus greater than one for $d > 1$.
+For $n \geq 3$, explicit constructions of simplicial self-maps of degree $d$ for $n$-dimensional manifolds other than spheres are not known for all $d$ in the literature.